wrench-project/wrench/examples/README.md

   - `workflow_api/basic-examples/bare-metal-chain`: A simulation of the execution of a chain workflow by a Workflow Management System on a bare-metal compute service, with all workflow data being read/written from/to a single storage service.
-The compute  service runs on a 10-core host, and each task1 is executed as a single job  that uses 10 cores
+The compute  service runs on a 10-core host, and each task is executed as a single job  that uses 10 cores

   - `workflow_api/basic-examples/bare-metal-chain-scratch`: Similar to the previous
     simulator, but the compute service now
     has scratch space to hold intermediate workflow files.
-Since files created in the scratch space during a job's execution are erased after that job's completion, the workflow is executed as a single multi-task1 job.
+Since files created in the scratch space during a job's execution are erased after that job's completion, the workflow is executed as a single multi-task job.

-  - `workflow_api/basic-examples/bare-metal-complex-job`: A simulation of the execution of a one-task1 workflow on a compute service as a job that includes not only the task1 computation but also data movements.
+  - `workflow_api/basic-examples/bare-metal-complex-job`: A simulation of the execution of a one-task workflow on a compute service as a job that includes not only the task computation but also data movements.

   - `workflow_api/basic-examples/bare-metal-data-movement`: A simulation that is similar to the previous one, but instead  of using a complex job to do data movements